qd-cae/qd-cae-python/README.md

 *Changelog 18.05.2017*
 Version 0.6.0

-The whole C++ Python API was rewritten with pybind11 because the old interface took to much time to add new stuff (now much faster in terms of development).
-The code was also modernized a lot (to C++14).
+The whole C++ Python API was rewritten with pybind11 because the old interface took to much time to add new stuff.
+Wrapping new stuff now is much easier.
+Also the code was modernized to C++14.

 **Note: The API changed a little bit (see below)**

 qd.cae.dyna
   - The whole Python API was rewritten with pybind11
   - Due to this change, **many new functions** could be added (already existed in C++)
-  - **Element type specifier is not a string anymore**, but uses `Element.type` (enumeration in C++)
-  - Passing a string as element type does not work anymore!
-Use `Element.none`, `Element.beam`, `Element.shell` or `Element.solid` as replacement (might fix this on the future)
+  - **Element type specifier is not a string anymore**, but uses `Element.type` (enumeration in C++).
+Use `Element.none`, `Element.beam`, `Element.shell` or `Element.solid` as replacement (might add string support in the future again).
   - `Element.get_history` renamed to `Element.get_history_variables`